How Home Equity Loan Works in Texas

 When considering using your home’s equity for funds, you have two options: the Home Equity Line of Credit (HELOC) and the Home Equity Loan.
 Both allow access to money, but they differ in structure, each offering different benefits regarding flexibility and stability.

-• Home Equity Line of Credit (HELOC): This acts similar to a credit card, allowing you to borrow up to a set limit during the draw period.
+- Home Equity Line of Credit (HELOC): This acts similarly to a credit card, allowing you to borrow up to a set limit during the draw period.
 It’s perfect if you need funds for various projects or expenses at different times.

 Benefits of Each Option